January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 By attending this program, participants will be able to:

-• Identify your organization’s brand and the best way to market it;
+• Identify their organization’s brand and the best way to market it;

-• Discover where your potential members are and the best way to recruit them;
+• Discover where potential members are and the best ways to interest them;

 • Establish a recruitment system that is simple, easy, and engaging;

-• Start and hold meaningful and engaging conversations;
+• Start and hold meaningful and stimulating conversations;

 • Establish a referral system that includes members of the greater community;

-• Learn effective training techniques that get your chapter members excited for recruitment.
+• Learn effective training techniques that get your chapter members excited to meet people and tell the organization’s story.

 Finance Workshop